SMerrony/DasherG/README.md

 "Hold" and "Local Print" work as you would expect, although the print actually goes to a user-specified image (PNG) file.

+### Bell Sound

+For the system bell to operate, DasherG must have been started from a terminal which supports the bell.

 ### Emulation Details
 [See here](https://github.com/SMerrony/DasherG/blob/master/implementationChart.md)